 With a population under 1,000 people and steep streets lined with houses, this small beach town feels like a miniature San Francisco.
 It’s also home to one of the few remaining nude beaches in California.
 I recommend spending a few hours (at least) on the Avila Wine Trail and pick between the nine wineries and cellars that dot this sunny coastline.

 Los Osos is the gateway to Montana de Oro State Park and is a nature lovers paradise.
 Beer enthusiasts can enjoy a wide selection of craft beer on tap at Baywood Ale House and those looking for fermented grapes should visit Stax Wine Bar & Bistro.

-We wrote a little about our impressions of Cayucos in our post last week, but for wine tasting, Cayucos Cellars is open daily from 11:30am to 5:30pm (except Tuesdays).
+We wrote a little about our impressions of Cayucos in our Central Coast Travel Guide, but for wine tasting, Cayucos Cellars is open daily from 11:30am to 5:30pm (except Tuesdays).
 This family-owned small winery is actually on a working ranch in the hills above Cayucos, but they have a convenient tasting room in downtown.

 A member of our Facebook community suggested we stop at Brown Butter Cookie Company and I’m so thankful she did!
 Their cookies are now in the running for our “Best Cookies We’ve Ever Had” award.
 Tip: These cookies taste even better after a drink.

 We adore the tiny town of Cambria and its beaches.
 There seems to be a wine tasting room around every corner, so it’s tough to pick just one or two to visit.
 We really enjoyed our time at Stolo Family Winery — the farmhouse dates back to the late 1800s — and we stopped for a quick tasting at Cambria Beer Company.